Helvella elastica

-Helvella elastica, commonly known as the flexible Helvella, or the elastic saddle, is a species of fungi in the family Helvellaceae of the order Pezizales.
-It is found in Asia, Europe, and North America.
-It has a roughly saddle-shaped yellow-brown cap atop a whitish stipe, and grows on soil in woods.
-Another colloquial name is the brown elfin saddle.
+Helvella elastica, commonly known as the flexible Helvella, elastic saddle, or brown elfin saddle, is a species of fungus in the family Helvellaceae of the order Pezizales.
+It has a roughly saddle-shaped yellow-brown cap atop a whitish stipe.
+It grows on soil in woods in Eurasia and North America.

 Description

 The fruit body of the fungus is grayish or olive-brown, saddle- or mitral-shaped (i.e., resembling a double mitre) and is attached only to the top of the stipe; it may be up to 3.5 cm wide.
 The underside is white.
 The stipe is white, solid or filled with loosely stuffed hyphae, has a smooth surface, and is up to 8 cm long by 1 cm thick.
 The flesh of H. elastica is brittle and thin.
-The odor and taste of this mushroom are not distinctive.
+The odor and taste are indistinct.

 Microscopic characteristics

-The spores are oblong to elliptical in shape, translucent (hyaline), contain one central oil drop (guttulate), and have dimensions of 18–22 by 10–14 µm; young spores have coarse surface warts, while older ones are smooth.
-The spore-bearing cells, the asci, are 260 by 17–19 µm.
-The paraphyses (sterile cells interspersed between the asci) are club-shaped, filled with oil drops, sometimes branched, and are 6–10 µm at the apex.
+The spores are oblong to elliptical in shape, translucent (hyaline), contain one central oil drop (guttulate), and have dimensions of 18–22 by 10–14 μm; young spores have coarse surface warts, while older ones are smooth.
+The spore-bearing cells, the asci, are 260 by 17–19 μm.
+The paraphyses (sterile cells interspersed between the asci) are club-shaped, filled with oil drops, sometimes branched, and are 6–10 μm at the apex.